 The dialog works with only these object types: Furniture, Window, Door and Stairs.

 Object properties are grouped into three sections: 2D and 3D representations, and also object type and geometric properties.

-The object Type is the most important object property.
+The Type is the most important object property.
 It determines how the object interacts with other objects and which of the tools will be available when you select this object.

 All imported objects become Furniture type by default.
 If you imported a window, door or staircase, you should choose the appropriate type.

 The object origin is a point on the object's bound or in the center of the object.
 It is used by the program to define the object's location in the 2D layout and in the 3D space.
 When you rotate an object on the floor plan, it rotates around its origin.
 The elevation of an object is actually the elevation of its origin point.